 The jury deliberated for 14 days — a record even then in California.
 Even so, the jurors were split and couldn’t agree on a verdict.
 Publicly, Confidential celebrated the hung jury as a victory but behind the scenes its publisher cut a deal with Attorney General Brown.
 The state agreed not to retry the case.
 In return, Confidential essentially surrendered — it agreed to stop reporting the intimate secrets of Hollywood stars.

-Sales of the new, neutered Confidential sputtered.
-It hung around for a few years, a shadow of its former self, before being sold and eventually going out of business.
+Advertising sales for the new, neutered Confidential sputtered.
+It hung around for a few years, a shadow of its former self.
+Later, it was sold and later still went out of business.
 Its spirit survives today, of course, though muted, in the National Enquirer and other supermarket tabloids and online at TMZ, D-Listed and Perez Hilton.

 Florence Kotz got married after the incident, becoming Florence Ross.
 She later sued Joe DiMaggio, Frank Sinatra and the rest of the raiding party for $200,000 — about $1.4 million today.
 She eventually settled for $7,500, or about $53,000 today.